MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flow-connections.md

   - enduser
 ---

-# Create desktop flows connections
+# Create desktop flow connections

 > [!IMPORTANT]
 > Before using a machine to run desktop flows from the cloud, ensure that the machine is secured and the machine's admins are trusted.